Complexity of normalized stochastic first-order methods with momentum under heavy-tailed noise: Introduction

 Despite significant recent advances, existing SFOMs for solving problem \eqref{ucpb} under the heavy-tailed noise regime still face the practical limitations discussed above.
 These limitations motivate the following open questions: \begin{itemize} \item Can we develop practical SFOMs that do not require explicit knowledge of problem-specific quantities, while still achieving the best-known complexity? \item Can we design practical SFOMs that achieve improved complexity under higher-order smoothness condition on $f$? \item Can we develop practical SFOMs under weaker conditions than the commonly used mean-squared smoothness condition on $G(\cdot;\xi)$? \end{itemize}

 In this paper, we address these questions by proposing three practical SFOMs that use dynamically updated algorithmic parameters, without requiring explicit knowledge of the Lipschitz constant or noise bounds.
 We establish first-order oracle complexity results for these methods in finding an $\epsilon$-SSP of \eqref{ucpb} under the heavy-tailed noise regime.
+For ease of comparison, we summarize in Table \ref{table:sum-ic} the first-order oracle complexity results of our proposed SFOMs and several existing methods, together with their smoothness assumptions and parameter knowledge requirements.
 Moreover, we show that two of our proposed methods achieve improved complexity under higher-order smoothness and a weakly average smoothness condition, respectively.
 Our main contributions are summarized below.

 \begin{itemize} \item We propose a practical \textit{normalized SFOM with Polyak momentum} for solving problem \eqref{ucpb}, and show that it achieves the best-known complexity for finding an $\epsilon$-SSP under heavy-tailed noise and the Lipschitz smoothness condition on $f$.